PawseySC/vqpu-hybrid-workflow/README.md

 # QBitBridge
-A Prefect orchestrated framework for running hybrid workflows containing (v)QPU, GPU and CPU oriented tasks on HPC systems.
+QBitBridge is framework for running hybrid workflows containing (v)QPU, GPU and CPU oriented tasks on HPC systems.
+It is meant to easy the integration of quantum computing acceleration into a workflow.

 ## Description
 This framework uses [Prefect](https://www.prefect.io) to orchesetrate asynchronous tasks and flows, an EventFile class that produces globally visible events to the orchestration process and all other processes, Dask for integration with Slurm to run hybrid workflows.